 Anthropology Resource Collection

-The Department has a significant collection of anthropology books and journals, including some rare South Asian texts, that are available for use in the reading and seminar room (205 Maxwell).
+The Department has a significant collection of anthropology books and journals, including some rare South Asian texts, that are available for use in the lounge and seminar room (206/205A Maxwell).
 In addition, students may view videotapes from the Department's collection, housed in the main office (209 Maxwell).
 Of course, all students may use the resources of Bird Library, which holds thousands of anthropology texts, dozens of social science journals, and an extensive collection of videos on peoples and cultures throughout the world.
 Additional resources like the Kenyan National Archives and the Human Relations Area Files are available for advanced undergraduate students seeking more in-depth information on specific subjects.
 Faculty advisors and individual instructors can help guide you to resources at various University libraries that will help you in your studies and research.

 Undergraduate anthropology majors have access to university computer facilities and services available for Arts & Sciences students.
 This includes e-mail services and access to the worldwide web, on which students will find a tremendous range of information relevant to the field of anthropology.